 Injection of the nerve roots treats the symptom, as well as methods such as flexion distraction chiropractic methods, however, if we treat the problem as a gait issue (body style and walking related) also, people get far greater relief, and a greater likelihood of not having a future disc problem.
 Once you have experienced a lumbar disc problem, you do not want to experience it again because of the disability it can cause and the pain you will experience.

-Cost is a consideration, especially with today’s Obamacare style plans.
+Cost is a consideration, especially with today’s Obamacare-style plans.

-Years ago, if you needed to go the doctor, you paid a low copayment and had whatever procedure or test the doctor wanted to order without a consideration of what the test would cost.
+Years ago, if you needed to go to the doctor, you paid a low copayment and had whatever procedure or test the doctor wanted to order without consideration of what the test would cost.
 Now, many of us are discovering the plan we have has a high deductible (meant to discourage you from using healthcare services) and doctors are now being forced to consider the medical appropriateness of a test such as an MRI that can cost $1000 to you because of your deductible, and you had not even been treated for the problem yet.

-A recent study from the department of chiropractic, radiology and orthopedics in Zurich Switzerland compared the costs of chiropractic manipulation in relieving lower disc problems to nerve root injections given by doctors in that country.
-While the study did show improvements with both methods, and costs of both methods being similar, the cost of epidural injections in Zurich, Switzerland are about $729 per injection.
+A recent study from the department of chiropractic, radiology, and orthopedics in Zurich Switzerland compared the costs of chiropractic manipulation in relieving lower disc problems to nerve root injections given by doctors in that country.
+While the study did show improvements with both methods, and the costs of both methods are similar, the cost of epidural injections in Zurich, Switzerland is about $729 per injection.
 In NJ, where we live, each injection will likely cost you after your insurance discount in excess of $3000 per injection, or for three injections; close to $10,000 or more.
 When you compare this to the typical chiropractic visit regimen, the chiropractic route is much less expensive and with the right doctor, much more comprehensive.